nhsconnect/prm-practice-migration/guide/02-technical-survey.md

 The survey is to check the existing practice setup, focused mainly on the following three areas...

 * __Hardware__ – All Hardware, such as client PCs, servers, arrivals kiosk, call display etc. should be checked to ensure that they meet the required minimum specification for running the Target System.
-For dispensing practices, scanner and label printer compatibility also needs to be checked.
+For dispensing practices, scanner and label printer compatibility also need to be checked.
 * __Network__ – Any existing network issues that may require addressing and may require extra chargeable engineering services, post go live,
-* __3rd party application/software compatibility__ - Applications that the Practice may use that are not part of the existing/old core Clinical system, but may be connecting to it, for example DocMan or Apollo Scan for document scanning and management
+* __3rd party application/software compatibility__ - Applications that the Practice may use that are not part of the existing/old core Clinical system but may be connecting to it.
+For example, DocMan or Apollo Scan for document scanning and management